awfuchs/cellarduino/README.md

 *A possible problem with this approach is that the freezer is frosting up at a remarkable rate.
 It might need defrosting on a monthly or even more frequent basis!
 Working on some mitigation
-strategies: better cellar insulation; baffles to keep the ducting shot while the fan is off;
+strategies: better cellar insulation; baffles to close off the ducting while the fan is off;
 better seal of the foam freezer lid.*

 ## Hardware and software